RohitashvaSjhala/Benchmarking-EdgeAI-platforms-using-Arduino-Nano-33-BLE/README.md

 This repository contains folders for each EdgeAI framework that has been implemented and tested.
 Each framework is organized into its own folder, and within these folders, you will find sub-folders and files necessary for deployment on a Microcontroller Unit (MCU).

 ### Deployment
-* Edge Impulse: The folder contains the source files of the trained model in the edge impulse with its parameters and weights.
-The .ino file is specific to the Arduino Nano 33 BLE board and is ready to be deployed while containing all the
+* **Edge Impulse: The folder contains the source files of the trained model with its parameters and weights.
+The .ino file is specific to the Arduino Nano 33 BLE board and is ready to be deployed while containing all the functions necessary to perform inference.